A Performance Bound for the Greedy Algorithm in a Generalized Class of String Optimization Problems: A General Performance Bound

 \subsection{Main Results}

-In this section, we show our bounding results.
-The results are more comprehensive than those in \cite{van2023improved} and \cite{li2024bounds}.
+We established in \cite{van2023improved} that \emph{all} problems to which the $\alpha_G$ bound of \cite{conforti1984submodular} applies are special cases of the string results presented below.
+In \cite{li2024bounds}, we simplified the results from \cite{van2023improved} and slightly generalized them.
+In this section, we prove results that are more general than both \cite{van2023improved} and \cite{li2024bounds} in that they apply to a wider class of functions with less restrictions on their domains.

 We first introduce assumptions $\mathbf{A_1}$ through $\mathbf{A_7}$, which are used throughout the section.
+Afterward, we define the mathematical objects that our assumptions are supposed to generalize, namely, monotone set and string submodularity for functions, as well as finite rank set and string matroids.
 Then, we generalize the greedy curvature bounds based on $\gamma_{G}$ and $\gamma_{G}''$ in \cite{conforti1984submodular} to the string setting in ~\thref{GenConforti}.
 We then establish an easily computable bound relying on fewer assumptions in~\thref{lemmatopk}.
 Finally, ~\thref{superioritytheorem} shows that our bound is provably better than those generalized greedy curvature bounds in~\thref{GenConforti}.